storj/design-docs/20240808-custom-limit-email-notifications.md

 If we use this approach, we only need to add a single updatable int column to the projects table, and since int has 32 bits, we would also be able to support any other similar flags we might want in the future, without schema changes.

-Besides tracking that whether each of these threshold event emails was sent, if we go with "Option 2" below, we may also need to add a new table, similar to the `node_events` table.
-It could be called `project_events`, and needs the following columns:
-* project ID
-* event type - probably an int - could be related to the Go type defined above
-* created_at time
-* TODO: possibly other fields that could provide supplementary information that should be included in the email (e.g. what custom limits are at the time of the email)

-#### Option 1: Detect Events in a Chore
+#### Event detection and email sending in a chore

-This option involves adding a new chore to the satellite core, with the goal of detecting "threshold events" and sending emails.
+We will add a new chore to the satellite core, with the goal of detecting "threshold events" and sending emails.

 The chore would: